alexandrainst/danlp/README.md

 ## Examples
 You will find examples and tutorials [here](/examples) that shows how to use NLP in Danish.
 This project keeps a Danish written [blog](https://medium.com/danlp) on medium where we write about Danish NLP, and in time we will also provide some real cases of how NLP is applied in Danish companies.

+## Structure of the the repo

+To help you navigate we here provide you with a overview of the structure in the github:

+    .
+    ├── danlp		   # Source files
+    │	├── datasets   # Code to load dataset with different frameworks │	├── models     # Code to load models with different frameworks ├── docker         # Docker image
+    ├── docs	       # Documentation files over dataset and models │   ├── imgs	   # Images used in documentation
+    │   ├── models     # Overview over avalible models with code snippet and benchmarkresults ├── exampels	   # Exampels, tutorials and benchmark scripts │   ├── benchmarks # Scripts for reproducing bechmarksresults reported in docs ├── tests   	   # Test for continous integration with travis
 ## How do I contribute?

 If you want to contribute to the DaNLP repository and make it better, your help is very welcome.
 You can contribute to the project in many ways: